 A 10/100Mbps Ethernet Port for IEEE1588 Grand Master Connection through CAT5 cable.
 Signal type is MLT3.

-10MHz Input for GPS Synchronization.
+10MHz Input or Output for GPS Synchronization.
 This signal can provide 10MHz output as well from Cisco ASR 9001 Router.
 Signal type is sinusoidal.

-1PPS Input for GPS Synchronization.
+1PPS Input or Output for GPS Synchronization.
 This signal can provide output as well from Cisco ASR 9001 Router.
 Signal type is square wave.

 SYNC Ports (SYNC 0/SYNC 1)